-The August Read Aloud theme is poetry.
 The poetry books selected would make excellent additions to home, school and classroom libraries.
 They are suitable for children in middle to upper primary school.
 They could also be enjoyable and useful with lower secondary school students.
 All of these poetry books are entertaining, educational and inspiring.

 ‘Anna the Goanna and Other Poems’ by Jill McDougall and illustrated by Jenny Taylor is a collection of poems which are designed for performance and tell the stories of different childhood experiences and traditions that Indigenous children have encountered – from bike rides that don’t quite go to plan, camping with family under the stars, hunting, playing footy with tin cans or a game of footy.
 The watercolour illustrations throughout the book complement each poem beautifully and add to the imagery students are able to form from the words and story contained in each poem.

 ‘Do Not Go around the Edges’ by Daisy Utemorrah is an autobiographical story containing a collection of poems which explore themes relating to creation, tradition, family and country.
 On the bottom of the pages is the story of Daisy Utemorrah’s life and then on each page is a poem accompanied by traditional dot form artwork or contemporary images that relate to Daisy Utemorrah’s life story.